AKateYang/myculinarycompass/README.md

-This is a MERN stack web app
+This is a MERN stack web app.
+Once the app is cloned, please setup .env file and run the command npm install in the root directory and in frontend dir

 Website can be found at

 # Group 9
 1. Ahal Saias